Danica Patrick believes she's suffered multiple concussions in her racing career

 “Now, I don’t think anyone else has as much luxury sponsorship-wise as Dale Jr. probably does to be able to just get out of the car like that, but it also is coming from a big-name driver that is setting the standard for well-being and it’s admirable,” Patrick said.
 “I think we like to sweep it all under the rug as drivers like we feel fine and nothing is wrong, but it’s our life.”

-She continued and said she’d call her racing career quits if someone told said her next wreck could post a high risk for a debilitating concussion.
+She continued and said she’d call her racing career quits if someone said to her that her next wreck could pose a high risk for a debilitating concussion.
 Junior has said doctors have told him that the exercises he did during his recovery over the last half of 2016 have made him stronger than he was entering the season.

 “If there was someone that told me or I would hope any other driver if you have another wreck you could have a serious problem, they would be out,” Patrick said.
 “I would be out because I love what I do, but I love lots of other things and I also love life and I’m too young to have it be over, so it’s a good lesson for a lot of people and a good education.
-Just like in that movie Concussion, which is something that we watched after it happened, maybe there will be some more tests and things run to be able to test better and know more about our concussions and our symptoms and how it happens over time.”
+Just like in that movie ‘Concussion,’ which is something that we watched after it happened, maybe there will be some more tests and things run to be able to test better and know more about our concussions and our symptoms and how it happens over time.”

 Patrick’s team enters the 2017 season currently searching for sponsorship to take the place of Nature’s Bakery.
 Stewart-Haas Racing filed suit against the company, saying it owes nearly $32 million in payments owed for the 2017 and 2018 seasons.
 Nature’s Bakery signed a three-year deal with SHR to sponsor Patrick before the season and terminated its relationship with the team in January.